 students to their parents, preferably very wealthy parents,

 Frank Buchman had a habit of seeking rich, famous, and powerful people

-for his converts.
+for his converts and followers.

 Buchman called such people "big sinners", "keymen",

 who could aid his cause by the influence of their names as well

 Buchman's critics called his behavior "hobnobbing with the